gosak/wirekmock/README.md

-# wirekmock
-Kotlin DSL for Wiremock
+# WireKMock - Kotlin DSL for WireMock